irvin/cv-datasheets/cv-corpus-23.0-2025-09-17/kk.md

   her help with reviewing these proverbs, as well as with translating the web interface of Common voice into Kazakh.

-* Individual senteces submitted by users through the Mozilla Common Voice interface (Public domain)
+* Individual sentences submitted by users through the Mozilla Common Voice interface (public domain)

 ### Alphabet